HomePlaysTwelfth Night → Characters

 Feste

-Olivia's licensed fool and the play's musician, who closes the comedy alone with one of Shakespeare's most haunting songs.
+Olivia's licensed fool and the play's singer, who closes the comedy alone on stage with its most haunting song.

 Read More